Difference Between JSON and BSON

-Head to Head Comparison between JSON vs BSON (Infographics)
+Head to Head Comparison between JSON and BSON (Infographics)

 BSON is a serialization format encoding format for JSON mainly used for storing and accessing the documents whereas JSON is a human-readable standard file format mainly used for transmission of data in the form of key-value attribute pairs.